Gethe/wow-ui-source/README.markdown

     * Auto Shot now automatically turns off until reactivated once Freezing Trap is cast on an enemy player.

+    * Deterrence: The area damage of the paladin ability Hammer of the Righteous will no longer hit hunters with Deterrence active.

     * Distracting Shot and Multi-Shot are now properly 40-yard range.

     * Multi-Shot now properly has a 1-second global cooldown.